Enkelena/free-software-habits/README.md

 <img align="right" width="179" alt="screen shot 2018-07-20 at 18 21 10" src="https://user-images.githubusercontent.com/20709874/43801850-78bbe0ea-9a94-11e8-8fd5-b22bdda08be6.png">

-This repo contains  the work that has been done on developing a firefox extension called "Free Software Habits", which is the Google Summer of Code project of Enkelena Haxhija under Debian project.
+This github [repo](https://github.com/Enkelena/free-software-habits) contains the work that has been done on developing a firefox extension called "Free Software Habits", which is the Google Summer of Code project of Enkelena Haxhija under Debian project.
 The goal as described in GSoC project proposal by [Daniel Pocock](https://danielpocock.com/gsoc-project-beating-cambridge-analytica-at-their-own-game) for the 2018 edition, under Debian's umbrella, is to create more awareness of existing free software, highlight alternatives that otherwise wouldn't be known by the user and change habits into using free software.

 Enkelena presented the project on DebConf'18 in Hsinchu, Taiwan [Video](https://gemmei.ftp.acc.umu.se/pub/debian-meetings/2018/DebConf18/2018-07-31/gsoc-session.webm) - Watch it from 16:20